Greenbrier County, West Virginia

 Greenbrier County (/ˈgriːnbraɪ.ər/) is a county in the U.S. state of West Virginia.
 As of the 2020 census, the population was 32,977.
 Its county seat is Lewisburg.
 The county was formed in 1778 from Botetourt and Montgomery Counties in Virginia.

+Greenbrier County is, in terms of total area, the second largest county in West Virginia, only behind Randolph County.

 History

 Prior to the arrival of European-American settlers around 1740, Greenbrier County, like most of West Virginia, was used as a hunting ground by the Shawnee and Cherokee nations.
 They called this land Can-tuc-kee.

 Shawnee leaders, including Pucksinwah and later his son Tecumseh, were alarmed by the arrival of the European settlers, who by 1771 had set up extensive trade in the area.
 The day books of early merchants Sampson and George Mathews recorded sales to the Shawnee that included such luxury items as silk, hats, silver, and tailor-made suits.
 Shawnee leaders feared the loss of their hunting lands, which were vital to their survival.
 They believed the white settlers would continue to encroach on their territory downriver on the Ohio.

 Confrontations, sometimes violent, increased between the Native Americans and settlers.
 In 1774, the Earl of Dunmore, then governor of the colonies of New York and Virginia, decided to raise an army of 3,000 men to attack the Shawnees in their homeland in present-day Ohio.
 Half of these men were inducted at Fort Pitt, while the other half assembled at Fort Union under the command of General Andrew Lewis.
 The town of present-day Lewisburg developed around the fort and was named for that commander.
 By early October of that year, Lewis' force had marched downstream to the mouth of the Kanawha River.
 They fought the Battle of Point Pleasant against a Shawnee force led by Hokoleskwa, also known as Cornstalk.
 This site later developed as the town of Point Pleasant, West Virginia.

 European settlers were subjected to a number of raids by Native Americans during the colonial period, including a raid on Fort Randolph and later on Fort Donnally, then inhabited by 25 men and 60 women and children.
 One of the heroic defenders of Fort Donnally was an African American slave named Dick Pointer.
 Pointer, said to have been nearly 7 ft tall, defended the log door with Philip Hamman, giving the settlers enough time to awaken and defend themselves.
 Pointer later addressed the Virginia General Assembly and gave a moving appeal that "in the decline of life" he requested to be freed for his defense of Fort Donnally.
 Historic accounts differ as to whether the legislature granted his wish.
 His grave is marked beside Carnegie Hall in the county seat of Lewisburg, and a historical marker stands prominently in the midst of the Lewisburg Cemetery.
 Pointer's gun is on permanent display at The Greenbrier Historical Society and John A. North House Museum in Lewisburg.